-On the SBA website, you can also find the Loan Application Checklist.
+On the SBA website, you can find the Loan Application Checklist.
 This will help you prepare your package for the bank.
 Along with the application, items required include:

 - Last three years of business and personal tax returns.